teppokoivula/MarkupMenu/README.md

 -----------------------------

 MarkupMenu is a markup module for generating menu trees.
-When provided a root page as a starting point, it generates a navigation tree (by default as a HTML `<ul>` element) from that point onwards.
-If you've also provided it with current (active) page, the menu will be rendered according to that information.
+When provided a root page as a starting point, it generates a navigation tree (by default as a HTML `<ul>` element wrapped by a `<nav>` element) from that point onwards.
+If you've also provided it with current (active) page, the menu will be rendered accordingly.

 ## Usage